rokucommunity/brighterscript/docs/plugins.md

                 const code = event.getFileData().toString();

                 //create a new BrsFile
-                const brsFile = new BrsFile(event.srcPath, event.pkgPath, event.program);
+                const brsFile =event.factory.BrsFile(
+                    event.srcPath.replace(/\.component$/, '.brs'),
+                    event.pkgPath.replace(/\.component$/, '.brs')
+                );
                 //parse the generated brs code
                 brsFile.parse(code);
                 //add this brs file to the event, which is how you "provide" the file event.files.push(brsFile);

                 //create an XmlFile component
-                const xmlFile = new XmlFile(event.srcPath, event.pkgPath, event.program);
+                const xmlFile = event.fileFactory.XmlFile(
+                    event.srcPath.replace(/\.component$/, '.xml'),
+                    event.pkgPath.replace(/\.component$/, '.xml')
+                );
                 xmlFile.parse(trim`
                     <?xml version="1.0" encoding="utf-8" ?>
                     <component name="${componentName}">
                         <script uri="${event.pkgPath}" />
                     </component>
                 `);
-                //add this brs file to the event, which is how you "provide" the file event.files.push(xmlFile);
+                //add this file to the event, which is how you "provide" the file event.files.push(xmlFile);
             }
         }
     } as CompilerPlugin;
 }
 ```

+### File Factory
+When you build a BrighterScript plugin, you will need to `npm install` a version of brighterscript.
+When your plugin is loaded (either by the brighterscript cli or through an editor like vscode), it's possible your plugin will be referencing a different version of brighterscript than the runner.

+To mitigate this, the provideFile events supply a fileFactory, which exposes the versions of the brighterscript file classes directly from the runner version of brighterscript.
+When possible, use the file factories found in `event.fileFactory` instead of class constructors. (i.e. use `event.fileFactory.BrsFile` instead of `new BrsFile()`) You can see examples of this in the previous code snippets above.